 The main discussion in the chapter is divided into four sections.
 In the first section, the chapter discusses Bull's conception of order and justice in global politics.
 The crux of the section is that Bull gives precedence to order over justice because of his fear that giving precedence to the latter over the former will lead to the disintegration of the international society.
 The chapter thinks that such fear is a slippery slope argument.
 Therefore, in the second section, it discusses the slippery slope argument in global politics.
 In the third section, it discusses the complexity of global politics.
 It argues that due to the complexity of global politics, order and justice are required in global politics.
-Then, in the fourth section, it discusses what it refers to as 'the either/or argument'.
-In the discussion, it addresses the failure to recognise the possibility of combining order and justice without prioritising one at the expense of the other in global politics.
+Then, in the fourth section, it discusses the failure to recognise the possibility of combining order and justice without prioritising one at the expense of the other in global politics.
 Through a twin-strategy of equilibrium and adaptation, it explains how order and justice can be combined without prioritising one at the expense of the other in global politics.